keeps/dbptk-developer/README.md

 Other related publications:
 * Neal Fitzgerald, "Using data archiving tools to preserve archival records in business systems – a case study", in proocedings of iPRES 2013, Lisbon, 2013.

+## Troubleshooting

+**Getting exception "java.net.ConnectException: Connection refused"**

+Most databases are not configured by default to allow TCP/IP connections.
+Check your database configuration if it accepts TCP/IP connection and if your IP address is allowed to connect.
+Also, ensure that the user has permissions to access the database from the your IP address.

+**Problems importing from Microsoft Access**

+In order to extract DB structures we need to have access to the internal DB table Msysrelationships.
+We need to perform some hacking over the DBMS and this is version dependent.
+Microsoft published a white paper explaining how to do this for all versions: ["Preparing a Microsoft Access Database for Migration"](https://redmine.keep.pt/attachments/download/2885).

 ## Information & Commercial support

 For more information or commercial support, contact [KEEP SOLUTIONS](http://www.keep.pt/contactos/?lang=en).